Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/unsuccessful-food-orders/unsuccessful-food-orders.md

     * -l : source to be associated with the uploaded file (Livelab_source was created in **Task: 5**)
     * -n : name of upload (Can give any name)

-7. Script will ask for index of a list of compartments where to upload file, make sure the source, log group is in same compartment.
+7. Script will ask for an index of compartment where to upload file.
+Make sure the source and log group are in the same compartment.

-8. Script will ask for index of log group present in the compartment, if there are no log groups, it will ask to create a new log group, type **"y"**.
+8. Script will ask for an index of the log group present in the compartment.
+If there are no log groups, it will ask to create a new log group, enter **"y"**.

-9. If you entered **"y"**, then, repeat the **Step 5 and Step 6**, you will see a log group named **Live Labs Log Group** created, give its index 0.
+9. If you entered **"y"**, repeat the **Step 5 and Step 6**, and you will see a log group named **Live Labs Log Group** created, provide the index 0 in OCI Shell.

 10. The file will get uploaded.

 ## Task 5: Verify an Alarm

-1. As the file is processed, the log records will also be parsed with the provided parser.
+1. The log records will also be parsed with the provided parser as the file is processed.
 All logs will be labelled as **Livelab Failed API** or **Livelab Passed API**.
-The alarm will check all the logs in interval of 15mins, runs it query, and will be triggered as soon as the queries satisfies.
+The alarm will check all the logs in interval of 15mins, runs it query, and be triggered as soon as the queries satisfy.

 2. Open **Navigation Menu** ![navigation-menu](images/navigation-menu.png) > **Observability & Management** > **Monitoring** > **Alarm Definitions** > **Livelab Failed APIs more than 30%** alarm.
 You will notice, the alarm has changed its state from **Ok** to **Firing**.
 A graph can be seen under **Alarm data** as shown in image.
 Click on **Show Data Table**
     ![alarm-triggered-graph](images/alarm-triggered-graph.png)